 Principles upon which the curriculum is based

 We believe that the ability to communicate with one another is one of the most important skills we need in life.
 Almost everything we do involves communication.
-Everyday tasks such as learning at school, asking for food and drink, resolving problems, making friends and having fun all rely on our ability to communicate with each other.
+Everyday tasks such as learning at school, resolving problems, making friends and having fun all rely on our ability to communicate with each other.

 - Opportunities to learn in the way best suited to their learning needs and styles